Comme Ils Disent

 I have, to keep me company

-A turtle, two canaries
+A tortoise, two canaries

-And a cat
+And a female cat

 Very often, I go to the market